 Upgrade Specific Package

-Upgrade operation is generally done in total mode where all package are updated..
+Upgrade operation is generally used in a complete mode where all packages are upgraded.
 But there are some times where only some of the packages should be updated like below.

 $ sudo apt-get upgrade tmux

 Install multiple packages can be done with simple separating package names with spaces like below.
 For example to install tmux and ksh in a single shot apt command use the following example.